 Before you think of buying a new Samsung TV, you need to know why your television won’t connect to WiFi.
-This will not resolve the problem, especially if it’s a hardware issue or manufacturing defect, but it will help you prevent something of such from happening to your new television.
+This might not resolve the problem, especially if it’s a hardware issue or manufacturing defect, but it will help you understand the causes and possible solutions.

 1. Outdated Firmware

 One of the few reasons your Samsung television won’t connect to WiFi is because it is running on outdated firmware.
-We explained the importance of firmware in our previous posts on how to update firmware on Samsung Television.
+We explained the importance of firmware in our previous post on how to update firmware on Samsung Television.

 One of such is the inability to connect to WiFi.
 This is why you must constantly update firmware on your television as at when due.
 Also, ensure that all configurations are done correctly to avoid issues.

 This means they can download apps and contents from the web.
 While trying to download software or content from the internet, it is possible that you also download a bug on the television.

 This happens if the television doesn’t have internet security that protects it from a virus that spreads on the internet.
-Also, if you are the type whose television stays off for a very long time, the configurations may get manipulated.
+Also, if you are the type of person whose television stays off for a very long time, the configurations may get manipulated.